cekrem/elm-ci-setup/README.md

 - **Shared across all projects** on the same machine
 - **Safe to cache** between CI runs

-The downloaded artifacts are immutable.
-They all have a specific hash that is checked by Elm. `ELM_HOME` also contains the elmi and elmo for the packages, so those are deterministic as well.
+The downloaded artifacts are immutable — each package version has a specific hash that Elm verifies. `ELM_HOME` also contains compiled artifacts (`.elmi` and `.elmo` files) for packages, and these are deterministic as well.

-By saving and restoring `ELM_HOME` between builds, you only need network access when you _add_ a new dependency – not on every build.
-This is simpler, faster, and more reliable than, say, setting up a mirror of package.elm-lang.org.
+By saving and restoring `ELM_HOME` between builds, you only need network access when you add a new dependency — not on every build.
+This is simpler, faster, and more reliable than setting up a mirror of package.elm-lang.org.

-Since package contents never change for a given version, **it is perfectly safe to cache indefinitely.**
+Since package contents never change for a given version, **the cache is perfectly safe to keep indefinitely.**

 ---

-## Shared vs. Hash-based Cache Keys
+## Cache Key Strategy

-Each CI example below shows two options for cache keys:
+**Use a hash of `elm.json` as your cache key**, with a fallback key where supported.

-**Option A (Shared key):** All builds share the same cache.
+**Why not a simple shared key like `elm`?** Most CI systems only save the cache when the key doesn't already exist:

-- ✅ Simplest setup
+1. First build saves the cache ✓
-- ✅ Cache always hits after the first build
+2. You add a dependency → cache is **not updated** (key already exists)
-- ✅ New packages are added incrementally
+3. Every subsequent build re-downloads that dependency

-- ⚠️ Cache may accumulate unused packages over time (usually not a problem in practice)
+With hash-based keys + fallback:

-**Option B (Hash-based key):** Cache key changes when `elm.json` changes.
+1. When `elm.json` changes, a new cache key is generated

-- ✅ Clean cache when dependencies change
+2. The previous cache is restored via fallback/prefix matching
-- ✅ With `restore-keys` (GitHub Actions, CircleCI, Azure Pipelines), still get partial cache hits
+3. Only the new dependencies are downloaded
-- ⚠️ Without `restore-keys` support (GitLab CI, Bitbucket Pipelines), a full re-download occurs whenever dependencies change
+4. The updated cache is saved under the new key

-**Recommendation:** Option A (shared key) is often sufficient since `ELM_HOME` is immutable – packages are only ever added, never modified.
-Option B is useful if you want stricter cache hygiene or if your CI provider supports `restore-keys` for partial cache reuse.
+See the CI-specific examples below for exact syntax.

 ---